FrancescoMonaco/LeitmotifsPresentation/slides.md

 - Now, let $i$ be the number of the current concatenation and $j$ be the number of the hash repetition.
 <br>
-Then, the probability of not having seen a collision up to now is:
+Then, the probability of not having seen this collision up to now is:
 $$
   \left(1-p^i\right)^j
 $$

-- Using the approach of PUFFINN*, we can define the probability of missing something better as:
+- We can define the probability of having missed a pair at a smaller distance* as:
   $$
         \left\{
           \begin{aligned}